La-wea-cosmica/Monar/README.md

 ![image](https://i.imgur.com/yCCFi9a.png)

-after that you are gonna to open "path.txt" and put the location folder and save it
+after that you are gonna to open "path.txt" and put the location of the folder and save it

 ![image](https://i.imgur.com/DgZVTNt.png)

-and finally result its gonna to be like:
+Final Result Example:

 ![image](https://i.imgur.com/xrZnSOZ.png)